 Without proper training, your employees may end up rejecting the system entirely.
 Training can help to combat issues such as having trouble using the system, time loss, frustrations in regards to the use of digital tools as well as helping to avoid the creation of, or enabling, errors.
 Ensuring a more successful adoption.

 Software training provides an accompaniment in the initial stages of the use of digital tools.
 For the most efficient deliverance of this training, it is adapted to suit the users.

 The understanding of the target market is imperative to the training, as it has an impact on the learning material.

 Training is provided for groups of employees from the same department, regardless of hierarchy.

 This values individual recognition and favours a more transparent communication approach.
 This approach provides your teams with an efficient collaboration amongst employees of all levels.

 To assist with the long term adoption of your software, it is of primary necessity that your users are accompanied throughout the duration.
 The digital world is in a constant state of evolution, and because of this, software’s are ever evolving.
-Whether it is simply the inclusion of a new functionality or just a change in the way the tools are being used, it is imperative that your users are being provided with a lifetime accompaniment for their use of the software.
+Whether it is simply the inclusion of a new functionality or just a change in the way the tools are being used, it is imperative that your users are being provided with a lifetime accompaniment in their use of the software.

 Technical support must be accessible.
 The quicker and easier access your users have to required assistance, the less response time lost.

 Technical support must also be kept current.
-The evolution of the software, including updates and added functions must always be covered by the support system provided.
+The evolution of software, including updates and added functions must always be covered by the support system provided.

 This will guide you in the understanding of the adoption level and performance goals to be attained.
 They allow the system to be measured from an objective point of view.
-Calculating the starting point of new uses and reflecting and reacting on precise points of improvement.
+Calculating the starting point of potential new uses and reflecting and reacting on precise points of improvement.